 What training do I need to become a qualified social worker?

 If you want to be a social worker you'll need an undergraduate or masters degree in social work.
 You’ll also need a range of 'soft' skills (such as good communication, enthusiasm and good judgement).

 All qualified social workers must be registered with the relevant regulatory body to practise as a social worker.
-In England, this is the Health and Care Professions Council.
+In England, this is Social Work England.

 Career progression for social workers